 21st Century PR Issues maintains that within PR circles there is a near-universal conformity governing the industry’s self-destructive, poorly thought-through response to the Culture Wars.
 In short: the PR business is currently leading clients in the wrong direction.
-So here is a twelve-point PR manifesto and a declaration of intent setting out how things could be turned around so that we can help our clients keep their end up in the 21st Century Culture Wars.
+So here is a PR manifesto that sets out how things could be turned around so that we can help our clients keep their end up in the 21st_century Culture Wars.

 Perception is not reality

 Substance is everything; appearances are secondary and fleeting.
 PR pros must promote actual creditable behaviour, good evidence, solid argument, real history, deliverable prospects.
 Even bleak realities should not be feared.
 Lazy PR professionals’ ideal clients are those who already value robust frankness.
 Aspirational PRs should hope for clients whom they can persuade to see its merits.
 We should scorn bendy truth, flexible aspirations, or handy fudges.
 One needs to say things that will stand the test of hindsight, because they are solidly based.